juancastillo0/leto/leto_shelf/README.md

 - Hash: Similar to HTTP If-None-Match and Etag headers.
 Computes a hash of the payload (sha1 by default) and returns it to the Client when requested.
 If the Client makes a request with a hash (computed locally or saved from a previous server response), the extension compares the hash and only returns the full body when the hash do not match.
 If the hash match, the client already has the last version of the payload.

-- MaxAge: If passed a `Cache` object, it will save the responses and compare the saved date with the current date, if the maxAge para is greater than the difference it returns the cached value.
+- MaxAge: If passed a `Cache` object, it will save the responses and compare the saved date with the current date, if the maxAge para is greater than the difference, it returns the cached value.

 - UpdatedAt: Similar to HTTP If-Modified-Since and Last-Modified headers.